Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states

+In contrast to pure states, the preparation of arbitrary mixed quantum states—described by density matrices—has received comparatively limited attention, with existing studies largely confined to fundamental concepts \cite{aharonov1998quantum,pinto2024preparing}.
+Mixed states naturally arise in realistic quantum systems due to environmental noise, decoherence, and incomplete knowledge of system dynamics \cite{alber2003quantum,liang2019quantum}.
+Their preparation is essential for modeling open quantum systems, analyzing entanglement and quantum correlations in noisy settings \cite{PhysRevA.67.022110,PhysRevA.75.042310}, and developing robust quantum algorithms and error-correction strategies \cite{PhysRevA.54.3824,PhysRevA.70.052309}.
+Furthermore, thermal states---central to studies of quantum thermalization \cite{PhysRevLett.108.080402,PhysRevE.103.062133} and quantum chemistry \cite{RevModPhys.92.015003,lanyon2010towards,cao2019quantum}---are inherently mixed, underscoring the importance of efficient mixed-state preparation.

-Contrary to pure states, the preparation of arbitrary mixed states has not been extensively studied, aside from some fundamental concepts \cite{aharonov1998quantum}.
-This paper aims to delve into this issue.
-When the density matrix is specified in terms of an ensemble of pure states, we propose two circuit design methods: one via a mixture of pure states and the other via purification.
-The first method requires fewer qubits if some of them can be recycled.
-The second method demands more qubits but offers the extra benefit of producing a purified state of the targeted mixed state.
-Additionally, the second method can be further optimized in terms of uniformly controlled one-qubit gates, following the same idea suggested by \cite{PhysRevA.71.052330,mottonen2004transformatio}.
+This work focuses on systematic circuit synthesis methods for preparing mixed quantum states.
+When the target mixed state is specified as an ensemble of pure states, we propose two approaches: one based on the mixing of pure states and the other based on purification.
+The former requires fewer qubits and is well suited for dynamic circuits \cite{PhysRevLett.127.100501,IBM:dynamic}, where mid-circuit measurement and qubit reuse are available, and for scenarios involving external quantum channels.
+The latter approach introduces additional ancilla qubits but yields a purified state of the target mixed state and can be further optimized using isometry decompositions or uniformly controlled one-qubit gates \cite{PhysRevA.93.032318,PhysRevLett.93.130502,PhysRevA.71.052330,mottonen2004transformatio}.